 Make Leaf Mold for Soil Conditioning

-Leaf mold results from piles of leaves decomposing over time.
-They can happen naturally where you bypass raking, but if you plan to keep your yard tidy through the fall and winter you will need to designate leaf mold areas.
+Leaf mold results from piles of fall leaves decomposing over time.
+It can happen naturally where you bypass raking, but if you plan to keep your yard tidy through the fall and winter you will need to designate leaf mold areas.
 Leaf mold breaks down to act as a soil conditioner, helping the soil retain more water.
 Leaf molds are also attractive habitats to beneficial insects such as earthworms.

-To create a leaf mold pile, simply pile leaves in a low-lying area that won’t allow the leaves to easily blow away.
+To create a leaf mold pile, simply pile fall leaves in a low-lying area that won’t allow the leaves to easily blow away.
 Add leaves to a trash bag with a few vent slits, or create a three-wall shelter like a compost bin to coral the leaves.
 Once piled, spray down the pile with water, thoroughly dampening the grouping.
 Make sure there is moisture in the pile at all times to speed up the decomposition, and add water when necessary.

 No other matter will need to be added through the process.
 The fungal process will take effect and create its magic.